SandyRodger/launch_school_books/introduction_to_the_command_line.md

 - Then there's a section on creating a `.bashrc` file and `.bash_profile` file.
 - Then there's a section on permanently changing your bash prompt.
-- A note about how single v double quotes interpolates differently.
+- A note about how single v. double quotes interpolates differently.

 ### [$PATH and Executables](https://launchschool.com/books/command_line/read/environment#path)

-- The `PATH` variables gives context that the Command Line needs to figure out which file to execute.
+- The `PATH` variables gives context that the Command Line needs in order to figure out which file to execute.
 It determines which directories are searched when a command is entered.
 - `PATH` is an ordered, colon-delimited, list of directories that contains executables.
 - The order of the directories is first-found-first-execute.
 - If you use `/`,`.`, or `~` before a command the command line will interpret that as an actual path to a file and not use `PATH`.